michaelkamprath/bespokeasm/examples/kenbak-1/README.md

 | `rotr` | ***register `a`*** or ***register `b`***| `1`, `2`, `3`, or `4` | Left rotates the bit value in the indicated register (only `a` or `b`) by the number of bits indicated by the second operand.
 Note that only certain values are allowed of the second operand, but it can be expressed by a numerical expression. |

 ### Defined Memory Symbols
 The KENBAK-1 configuration file for BespokeASM defines some memory addresses that can be used in code being compiled for the KENBAK-1.
-All of these predefined memory address symbols may be used in operands anywhere that a memory address can be used.
+All of these predefined data symbols may be used in operands anywhere that a memory address can be used.
 The predefined symbols are:

 | Symbol | Memory Address For | Notes |
 |:-:|:-:|:-|